Serverless

 }

-Amazon Simple Queue Service (SQS) is a fully managed message queuing service.
-When configured as a Lambda trigger, SQS automatically invokes your function with batches of messages from the queue, enabling asynchronous processing.
+Amazon Simple Queue Service (SQS) is a managed message queuing service.
+Set up as a Lambda trigger, SQS invokes your function with batches of messages from the queue, so the work happens asynchronously.

-Use cases: Task processing, distributed systems, workload buffering, event handling, and any scenario where you must decouple components and process tasks asynchronously.
+Use cases: Task processing, distributed systems, workload buffering, event handling, and anything where you need to decouple components and process tasks asynchronously.

 {